utec-cs2901-2019-2/easy-exam-grupo-iii/docs/user-stories.md

 - As a Teacher, I can add new questions to fill an exam.
 - As a Teacher, I can accept a suggested question.
 - As a Teacher, I can reject a suggestion and be prompt a new question
-- As a Teacher, I can choose to download my generated exam
+- As a Teacher, I can download my generated exam
+- As a Teacher, I can see all the exams I have generated

 [Epic] As a Teacher, I can recover my password.
     - As a Teacher, I can request the webpage to send me an email with instructions to change my password